GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 **grdseamount** will compute the combined shape of multiple synthetic seamounts given their individual shape parameters.
 We read from *table* (or stdin) a list of seamount locations and sizes and can evaluate either Gaussian, parabolic, conical, polynomial or disc shapes, which may be circular or elliptical, and optionally truncated.
 Various scaling options are available to modify the result, including an option to add in a background depth (more complicated backgrounds may be added via :doc:`grdmath </grdmath>`).
-The input must contain *lon*, *lat*, *radius*, *height* for each seamount.
+The input data must contain *lon*, *lat*, *radius*, *height* for each seamount.
 For elliptical features (**-E**) we expect *lon*, *lat*, *azimuth*, *semi-major*, *semi-minor*, *height* instead.
-If flattening is specified (**-F**) with no value appended then a final column with *flattening* is expected (cannot be used for plateaus).
+If flattening is specified (via **-F**) with no value appended then a final column with *flattening* is expected (cannot be used for plateaus).
 For temporal evolution of topography the **-T** option may be used, in which case the data file must have two final columns with the start and stop time of seamount construction.
 In this case you may choose to write out a cumulative shape or just the increments produced by each time step (see **-Q**).
+Finally, for mixing shapes you can use the trailing text to set the shape by using **-C** without an argument.

 Required Arguments
 ------------------